 The caves are just lava tubes – created when volcanoes erupted and cooled down, leaving gigantic holes in the landscape!
 This all happened thousands of years ago so there’s plenty of fun history to learn about too.
 There have even been Viking artefacts found in some of these caves!

-You can take lots of different tour to explore the caves, and often there will be other activities in the mix too so your day is full.
+You can take lots of different tours to explore the caves, and often there will be other activities in the mix too so your day is full.

 Be prepared to get dirty as you’ll more than likely have to crawl into the caves and the floors will be wet and cold.
 Wear the correct gear (you’ll be provided with safety equipment though) and you’ll be fine.